Matryoshka Policy Gradient for Entropy-Regularized RL: Convergence and Global Optimality: Appendix

 \section{Appendix}

 The appendix is organized as follows: \begin{itemize} \item \ref{appendix: parametrization}: we recall basic properties of softmax policies, then discuss the potential benefits to using a single neural network for the preferences of all $i$-step policies.
-This section ends with an explanation on how to approximate a kernel with finitely many features. \item \ref{appendix: bandit case}: we prove Theorem \ref{thm: global optimality} with techniques that will extend to the general state space case. \item \ref{appendix: general state space}: we prove the Matryoshka Policy Gradient Theorem (Theorem \ref{thm: policy gradient theorem}), Proposition \ref{prop: extending horizon converges to standard optimal policy} that shows that the infinite horizon optimal policy can approximated arbitrarily well by finite horizon optimal policies, and Theorem \ref{thm: general case global optimality} that shows global convergence of MPG. \item \ref{appendix: assumptions}: we list and discuss the main assumptions of the present work. \item \ref{appendix: numerical experiments}: we provide more detailed numerical experiments implementing MPG. \item \ref{appendix: multiple updates}: we propose a variation of MPG that could potentially accelerate training at the cost of stability. \end{itemize}
+This section ends with an explanation on how to approximate a kernel with finitely many features. \item \ref{appendix: RKHS}: we state and derive some basic facts on RKHS. \item \ref{appendix: information geometry}: We use concepts from Information Geometry to show that critical points of the MPG objective correspond to critical points of a \textit{Bregman divergence}; this fact is useful when the realizable assumption does not hold to ensure that MPG converges to the unique global optimum. \item \ref{appendix: general state space}: we prove the Matryoshka Policy Gradient Theorem (Theorem \ref{thm: policy gradient theorem}), Proposition \ref{prop: extending horizon converges to standard optimal policy} that shows that the infinite horizon optimal policy can approximated arbitrarily well by finite horizon optimal policies, Theorem \ref{thm: general case global optimality} and Theorem \ref{Thm: global cvg outside of the RKHS} that shows global convergence of MPG. \item \ref{appendix: assumptions}: we list and discuss our main assumptions. \item \ref{appendix: numerical experiments}: we provide more detailed numerical experiments implementing MPG. \end{itemize}